Time-varying Mixing Matrix Design for Energy-efficient Decentralized Federated Learning: Lower-level optimization under unicast communication

 \subsection{Meta-algorithm Design}

-The algorithm starts by employing a random graph oracle to sample subgraph of the base topology $G$ as candidate topologies, with which we then compute an optimal distribution over the candidates using semi-definite programming (SDP).
-Random candidates are iteratively added until the mixing rate objective reaches a convergence threshold.
-See Algorithm~\ref{alg:randomized-W for unicast} for its pseudo-code.
+The algorithm starts by employing a given set of (possibly random) graph oracles to generate subgraphs of the base topology $G$ as candidate topologies, with which we then compute candidate mixing matrices and an optimal distribution over the candidates using semi-definite programming (SDP).
+See Algorithm~\ref{alg:randomized-W for unicast new} for its pseudo-code.

+It can be verified that the output of Algorithm~\ref{alg:randomized-W for unicast new} is a feasible solution to the problem defined in \eqref{eq:budgeted random W design}.
+Specifically, according to prior works \cite{Chiu23JSAC,zhang2024energyefficient}, the optimal weights for a given activated communication graph $G_k=(V_k,E_k)$ can be computed from the following SDP:\footnote{Here $\bm{B}_k$ is a $|V_k|\times|E_k|$ incidence matrix of $G_k$, defined as $\bm{B}_k[i,j]=1$ if link $e_j$ starts at node $i$ (under arbitrary orientation), $-1$ if $e_j$ ends at $i$, and $0$ otherwise.}